 One of the most important skills a Christian needs is discernment.
-In our cafeteria world of beliefs, we all need to know what we believe and why.
-Studying philosophy helps us know what we think and know why we think as we do.
+In our cafeteria world of beliefs, you need to know what you believe and why.
+Studying philosophy helps you know what you think and know why you think as you do.

-Critical thinking—developing reasoning, researching, and evaluating skills—helps students offer a biblically sensitive response to contemporary assumptions about the world we live in.
-Dordt’s philosophy program and faculty help students develop these skills by having them explore and evaluate underlying questions about the ways people think.
+Critical thinking—developing your reasoning, researching, and evaluating skills—will help you offer a biblically sensitive response to contemporary assumptions about the world in which we live.
+Dordt’s philosophy program and faculty will help you develop these skills by having you explore and evaluate underlying questions about the ways people think.

-Philosophy majors are introduced to the thinking of philosophers through the ages as well as to contemporary philosophical thinking.
-They are also introduced to a Reformed, Christian philosophy, with an emphasis on a biblical worldview and its relationship to Christian theorizing.
-Only when we see things in the light of God’s Word can we as Christians see the world as it really is: his handiwork, subject to his will, distorted by sin, and called to obedience and healing in Christ Jesus.
+As a philosophy major you’ll be introduced to the thinking of philosophers through the ages as well as to contemporary philosophical thinking.
+You will also be introduced to a Reformed, Christian philosophy, with an emphasis on a biblical worldview and its relationship to Christian theorizing.
+Only when we see things in the light of God’s Word can we as Christians see the world as it really is: His handiwork, subject to his will, distorted by sin, and called to obedience and healing in Christ Jesus.